ljcastro/Getting-and-Cleaning-Data-Course/README.md

 Once downloaded, unzip the file, and you must see a new directory called **UCI HAR Dataset**.

-This directory contains all the files needed to run the code.
+This directory contains all the data files needed to run the code.

 In order to obtain the results, you must run the code in the order established in the script.